 In addition to a nursing home facility and/or employee, a third party could potentially also share responsibility for a fall.
 For example, if a hospital bed’s alarm failed to go off due to a malfunction, and a nursing home staff member failed to do his or her nightly bed check, both parties could potentially be accountable for damages.

 Proving liability in a nursing home fall case can present unique challenges.
 Residents are sometimes afraid to report incidents due to fear of retaliation, or it is difficult for them to make a claim because of a disability.
-Situations like these increase the need for a highly trained and knowledgeable attorney to help investigate and build a factual case.
+Situations like these increase the need for a highly trained and knowledgeable personal injury lawyer to help investigate and build a factual case.

 A nursing home facility and/or employee should be held accountable for their carelessness in regard to the safety of residents.
-Whether a fall occurred due to a hazardous environment, negligent supervision, inadequate medical treatment or another cause, you should contact an experienced Texas nursing home abuse attorney to help you determine exactly what happened and who may be legally responsible.
-If you’d like to speak with an attorney at Crowe Arnold & Majors, LLP, call (214) 231-0544.
+Whether a fall occurred due to a hazardous environment, negligent supervision, inadequate medical treatment or another cause, you should contact an experienced Dallas nursing home abuse lawyer to help you determine exactly what happened and who may be legally responsible.
+If you’d like to speak with an attorney at Crowe Arnold & Majors, LLP, call (214) 231-0555.